martinkearn/Gulp-HTML-Lab/PCSetup.md

 You can download **Visual Studio Code** for Windows, Linux and OSX from [https://code.visualstudio.com/](https://code.visualstudio.com/).

 ##2.
 Install NodeJS
-Node is required in order to run various packages required for the Performance lab.
+Node is required for Gulp and its plug-ins.
 You can install Node for your platform from [https://nodejs.org/en/](https://nodejs.org/en/).